 - Do you go to work or interact with the public regularly?

-- Are cases High where you live, in your social group, or where you are going?
+- Is the COVID-19 Hospital Admission Level High where you live, in your social group, or where you are going?

 - Do you feel safer with a mask?

 - Get the Most Out of Masking

 - CDC Science Brief: Community Use of Masks to Control the Spread of SARS-CoV-2